 Qualifications: MSocSc (Waik), BA, BMus (Well), APMT (NSW Con.)

-His electroacoustic compositions have been published by CUP and MIT Press and included in international events such as ICMC, MUSICACOUSTICA, TIMESPACE, VCH, ACMA, 121212.
+His compositions have been published by CUP and MIT Press and included in international events such as ICMC, MUSICACOUSTICA, TIMESPACE, VCH, ACMA, 121212.
 Works explore the relationship between acoustic performance and real-time computer music gestures and idioms.
 He has received awards and grants from the British Council (UK), the NZ/Japan Exchange Programme (NZ/Japan), Kunitachi Centre for Computer Music (Japan), ICMC2000 (Germany), Meiji University Visiting Fellow (Japan), Klangart '99 (Germany) and UNESCO (India).

-As an active author on digital music aesthetics and practice, recent contributions include articles for professional journals such as Music in New Zealand and Canzona (NZ), academic journals such as Convergence (UK), Leonardo EA (USA), Organised Sound (UK) and Enculturation (USA), as well as continuing book, CD and software reviews for publications like Contexts (AUS), The Computer Music Journal (USA) and Array Live (USA).
+As an active author on digital music practice, recent contributions include articles for professional journals such as Music in New Zealand and Canzona (NZ), academic journals such as Convergence (UK), Leonardo EA (USA), Organised Sound (UK) and Enculturation (USA), as well as continuing book, CD and software reviews for publications like Contexts (AUS), The Computer Music Journal (USA) and Array Live (USA).